gordonmzhu/cheatsheet-js/README.md

 myObject.myMethod(); // myObject

-// However, for functions that are called inside of myObject.myMethod
+// However, if you run a function inside of myObject.myMethod,
-// (like anotherFunction), `this` will revert to the default case.
+// `this` will revert to the default case.
+See below:

 function anotherFunction() {
   console.log(this);